asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 how to leverage the features mostly from the producer, consumer perspective rather than from the platform perspective; the features that seems out of box when compared to typical messaging systems like say JMS.

 ### Kafka
-Kafka is a high through-put distributed messaging platform platform typically used as a transport mechanism.
+Kafka is a high throughput distributed messaging platform platform typically used as a transport mechanism.
 Note: It does not do any application processing unless you fiddle some using kafka-streams.